Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Thermodynamics in Gravity

 The presence of an effective coupling between matter and geometry in modified gravity mandates a generalization of horizon entropy.
 This generalized entropy expression is crucial to ensure that the thermodynamic laws remain consistent with the altered field equations.
 In $f(Q,\mathcal{T})$ gravity, the entropy becomes \cite{Xu2019}

-Equations (\ref{10}) and (\ref{11}) establish that the expressions for the horizon temperature and entropy are explicit functions of the time-dependent Hubble parameter $H$ and the functional form of the $f(Q,\mathcal{T})$ gravity, highlighting a direct link between cosmology and thermodynamics.
-This establishes the necessary bridge between the modified field equations in Section~3 and the thermodynamic analysis in Section~4, ensuring that the entropy and energy exchange processes faithfully encode the effects of the matter-geometry coupling \cite{Bamba2011a,Akbar2007a}.
+Equations~(\ref{10}) and~(\ref{11}) give the horizon temperature and entropy.
+These quantities depend on the Hubble parameter $H$.
+They also depend on the form of$f(Q,\mathcal{T})$.
+This shows a clear link between cosmology and thermodynamics.
+It connects the field equations of Section~3 with Section~4.
+The thermodynamic analysis follows from this link.
+The entropy and energy flow are not standard.
+They carry the effect of matter–geometry coupling \cite{Bamba2011a,Akbar2007a}.